tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 54. Having a rough time:-  having a lot of problems.

 55. Turning up like a bad penny:-  appearing at a place where one is not welcome.

+### 31-Sep-20
+56. Didn't beat about the bush:-  came straight to the point.

+57. Off and on:-  now and then.

+58. Throw your mind back:-  Think your mind back.

+59. Must see about consulting:-  may have to consult.

+60. Tranquilliser:-  a medicen to reduce stress and anxient.